The Heartwarming Reason Behind Princess Diana’s Wardrobe

 “She abandoned the royal protocol of wearing gloves because she liked to hold hands when visiting people or shake hands and have direct contact.”

-Princess Diana also decided not to wear hats because according to her, “You can’t cuddle a child in a hat.”
+Princess Diana also decided not to wear hats because, according to her, “You can’t cuddle a child in a hat.”

 The curator said that whenever she would visit hospitals, Princess Diana picked her clothes carefully.

 “When she was visiting hospitals for example she would wear cheerful clothes that would convey warmth and often chunky jewelry so that children could come and play with them,” she said.

 Designer Zandra Rhodes, who eventually became Princess Diana’s close friend, worked with the royal ever since she came into her store in 1986.